-However, you have to have the appropriate knowledge and mindset so, if you don’t then you need to hustle and get it fast.
+However, you must have the appropriate knowledge and mindset.
+If you don’t, then you need to hustle and get it fast.

-The stick (rather than carrot) is a great motivator in this situation as you have no other choice.
+The stick (rather than the carrot!) is a great motivator in this situation as you have no other choice.
 The timing will never be 100% right to make the leap of faith so you may as well do it now.

-The disclaimer I put here though is, it also depends on your situation – if your kids are starving because of you having a go at becoming a full time property investor then that would be irresponsible so understand that to be great at anything requires sacrifice and you need to understand other parts of your life will suffer.
+The disclaimer I put here though is, that it also depends on your situation – if your kids are starving because of you having a go at becoming a full-time property investor then that would be irresponsible, so understand that to be great at anything requires sacrifice and you need to understand other parts of your life will suffer.

 #2 Graeme Jarry (Q2 Development Pty Ltd)